 Vanessa M. Hall

 Vanessa M. Hall became the new Program Coordinator of the Southern Alabama AHEC in July 2015.
-She was named Executive Director November 1.
+She was named Executive Director November 1, 2015.
 Vanessa served 15 years in the United States Air Force as a radiologic technologist, instructor, and manager and achieved the rank of Master Sergeant (E-7).
 In 2002, she deployed in support of Operation Enduring Freedom.
 Originally from Georgiana, Alabama in Butler County, Vanessa was stationed in Mississippi, California, Texas, Florida and Japan while serving in the military.
 She worked as the Radiology Clinical instructor at Gulf Coast State College in Panama City, FL until June 2015.
 Vanessa holds a B.S. in Health Sciences/Radiology, a M.A. in Human Services Counseling and a Graduate Certificate in Military Resilience.
 She is a nationally registered radiologic technologist and is a member of the American Society of Radiologic Technologists.
-Vanessa is currently a member of the Alabama Rural Health Association Board of Directors.
+Vanessa is currently a member of the Alabama Rural Health Association Board of Directors and a member of the Governor's Technical Advisory Committee on Credentialing and Career Pathways for Region 7.
 She is extremely happy to be back in Alabama and working to improve healthcare for rural and medically under-served Alabamians.

 Md Ikbal Parveg

 Ikbal is originally from Bangladesh.
 He completed his Masters of Science in Environmental and Occupational Health Science with a concentration in work site health promotion from Western Kentucky University in Bowling Green, Kentucky.
 Ikbal also completed a Bachelor of Science in Physical Therapy from the University of Dhaka, Bangladesh.
 Ikbal worked as an intern with the South Central Kentucky AHEC for a year and as a Graduate Assistant and Graduate Research Assistant with the Institute for Rural Health at Western Kentucky University while pursuing his master's degree.
 He also served as Physical Therapy Consultant at the National Foundation for Development of the Disabled Persons and Bangladesh Diabetic Association in his home country.
+In 2021, Ikbal was promoted to Director of Programs.
 He is looking forward to living in Alabama and serving the community to improve their health through the Southern Alabama AHEC.

 Southwest Alabama Opioid Response Project